Polish elections complicate EU quest for Paris climate stance

-EU environment ministers meet in Brussels on Friday to finalize the bloc’s negotiating position for a U.N. climate summit in Paris starting at the end of November.
+EU environment ministers meet in Brussels on Friday to finalise the bloc’s negotiating position for a U.N. climate summit in Paris starting at the end of November.

 “We’re going to have lots of trouble tomorrow (Friday).
 The election is a problem,” one EU diplomat said on condition of anonymity.